MrTalas/MrTalas/README.md

 - I share my projects and produce content on my Instagram page called https://instagram.com/nodemcuteknoloji/

-- I am developing projects in the field of internet of things (IoT).
+- I am developing projects in the field of internet of things (IoT) and robotics.

 - I attend certificate programs and entrepreneurship conferences related to my field.